 If it’s for a fancy occasion, a costume party, or simply anytime you feel your tresses are too flat, all you need are a curling iron, your best brush, and lots of gel or hairspray for a sleek, glossy finish.
 Another option is to use your fingers to press and mold sections of your hair if you want that authentic vintage feel!
 Don’t miss this chance to see modern ways of creating Old Hollywood-inspired hair!

-Before your next hair appointment, check out these photos of popular finger waves.
+Before your next hair appointment, check out these inspiring photos of popular finger waves styles.

 The iconic take on the classic finger wave hairstyle, wearing a bun or any updo would take you to the 1920s.
 The vivid turns of the waves is a mesmerizing look and showcase multi-toned hair even more.
 Use a curling tong or wand to create such gorgeous Marcel waves at the forehead area.

 Missy Elliot finger waves are a timeless style for all occasions.
 These waves are best on short hair that is chemically relaxed or naturally loose wavy hair.
-Your stylist can get creative with a side part, smaller waves, and even free-hand-designed waves along the hairline.
-To achieve the style, use a mildly diluted foam wrap on wet hair, then finish with a spray a gloss or sheen spray.
+Your stylist can get creative with a side part, smaller waves, and even free-hand-designed waves along your hairline.
+To achieve the style, use a mildly diluted foam wrap on wet hair.
+Then finish with a spray a gloss or sheen spray.

 Madonna-inspired finger waves are a classic look with an edgy femme fetale twist.
 The style can be best achieved on nape-length hair while using Paul Mitchell Super Sculpt Styling liquid to style and long flat clips to hold until dry.
-When styled with care it is one that is built to last, and can evolve over the course of days.
+When styled with care, it’s one that is built to last and can evolve over the course of days.

-The 20 ‘s inspired finger waves are a classic hairstyle that emulates feminine power.
+The 20 ‘s-inspired finger waves are a classic hairstyle that emulates feminine power.
 It is traditionally done on short hair to achieve control.
-Incorporating foam or gel-like lotion and using a rat tail comb aids in pressing, styling, and setting the hair for a longer-lasting result.
-Saturation is vital when styling finger waves, as well as allowing the hair to fully dry.
+Using foam or gel-like lotion and using a rat tail comb aids in pressing, styling, and setting your hair for a longer-lasting result.
+Saturation is vital when styling finger waves, as well as allowing your hair to dry fully.

 The S-shaped waves are a timeless masterpiece that offers a sultry and polished finish.
 It is used in weddings, themed events, holidays, or photoshoots.
-Recreating a finger wave hairstyle comes in various ways, but the most common is the horizontal sectioning and pinning of the curls, starting at the top and working your way down until it completely cools down.
-A medium-hold hairspray like Sexy Hair’s Big Sexy Hair Spray & Play Cucumber Water + Fresh Gardenia Volumizing Hairspray misted per section of the hair and backcombing will help cushion the hair for a longer-lasting style.
+Recreating a finger wave hairstyle comes in various ways.
+But the most common is the horizontal sectioning and pinning of the curls.
+Start at the top and work your way down until it completely cools down.
+A medium-hold hairspray like Sexy Hair’s Big Sexy Hair Spray & Play Cucumber Water + Fresh Gardenia Volumizing Hairspray should be misted per section of your hair.
+Backcombing will help cushion your hair for a longer-lasting style.

 These stunning finger waves can only be achieved by carefully tightly arranging hair.
 If coiled to perfection, your long hair can attain a much-needed bounce thanks to a retro style.

-Consider a sleek hairstyle trend that brings you back to the golden era of cinema.
+Consider a sleek finger wave hairstyle trend that brings you back to the golden era of cinema.
 A lot of gel with the guidance of a precise comb to make these gorgeous finger waves.